TeamMoodGitHub/YAD2K/README.md

 # DeepLeague - by Farza

 Yo whats up boys n girls my name's **Farza** and I'm an undergrad CS student at UCF.
+Hope you find my little creation useful!
 To read more about how I actually built this thing you can read the blog post here.
 And be sure to follow me on Twitter [here](https://twitter.com/farzatv?lang=en).
 I'm semi-lit.
 Also, very sorry if the code is ugly!
 I wrote most of it in two days.

 ### So what is it?